Ishaq-Shaikh/crunchyroll-clone/README.md

 ## 🧠 Lessons Learned

-While cloning the Crunchyroll homepage, I learned how to:
+While cloning the Crunchyroll website, I learned how to:

 - Break down a complex UI into simple HTML sections.
 - Use CSS to closely replicate modern web design.